yoogottamk/sudoku-solver/README.md

 ## Features to add

-- Rigorous inpput verification
+- Rigorous input verification
 - Better execution / algorithm
-- Modularity
+- Modularity in code
-- Better design
+- Better design / UI
-- Other misc features
+- Some other features

 ## How to use?